Top Menu

 OpenProject not starting after fresh installation

-Added by John Mink 9 days ago
+Added by John Mink almost 2 years ago

 I just performed a fresh installation of OpenProject using the package manager installation.
 However when I try to access the page/service I get an error from Apache